windmill-labs/windmilldocs/blog/2023-06-05-discord-bot/index.md

 </p></details>

-Notice that the script take a special parameter `gh_auth` which is a Windmill resource that contains the GitHub token.
+Notice that the script takes a special parameter `gh_auth` which is a Windmill resource that contains the GitHub token.

 <div class="grid grid-cols-2 gap-2 mb-4">
   <a href="/docs/core_concepts/resources_and_types" className="windmill-documentation-card" target="_blank">